Introduction

 When to use Market Orders?

-CoinDCX as a platform will match your market order with the closest available limit order in the market.
-Hence a market-buy order will be matched to the least expensive limit-sell order on the order book and a market-sell order will be matched to the closest limit-buy order.
+On CoinDCX, a market-buy order is matched with the least expensive limit-sell order in the order book, while a market-sell order is matched with the closest limit-buy order.

 Start Crypto Futures Trading NOW